Micah Awe: Tampa Bay Buccaneers

-Awe was signed by the Tampa Bay Buccaneers following the team's rookie mini-camp in May 2016.
-After not making the final 53-man roster Awe was signed to the Buccaneers' practice squad on September 5, 2016.
-He was cut from the Buc's practice roster only 5 days later on September 10.
+In May of 2016, Awe was signed by the Tampa Bay Buccaneers following the team's rookie mini-camp, however after failing to make the Buccaneers' 53-man final roster, Awe was signed to the practice squad on September 5, 2016.
+He was released on September 10, 2016.

 BC Lions (first stint)

-On March 7, 2017, Awe and the BC Lions of the Canadian Football League agreed to a contract.
-In one season with the Lions, Awe recorded 54 defensive tackles, 16 special teams tackles and one forced fumble.
-On January 31, 2018 the Lions released Awe so he could sign with the New York Jets.
+On March 7, 2017, Awe signed with the BC Lions of the Canadian Football League (CFL).
+In his first season with the Lions, Awe recorded 54 defensive tackles, 16 special teams tackles and one forced fumble.
+On January 31, 2018, Awe was released by the Lions, in order to allow him to pursue a contract with the New York Jets, in his return to the NFL.
+This action led to the Lions being "heavily fined".